Jack D. Forbes: Life and career

 Jack D. Forbes was born in 1934 in Long Beach, California, to George Theodore Forbes and Dorothy Hazel Rufener Forbes.
-Jack identified as being of Powhatan-Renapé and Lenape descent.
+Jack was of Powhatan-Renapé and Lenape descent, but was not enrolled in any Native nation.
 Forbes was raised in neighboring El Monte and Eagle Rock, where he began his writing career at the high school newspaper.
 He received his bachelor's degree in Philosophy from University of Southern California in 1953, going on to a Master's in 1955 and a Ph.D. in History and Anthropology (1959).

 In the early 1960s, Forbes became active as an organizer in the Native American movement, which asserted the rights to sovereignty and resisting assimilation into the majority culture.
 Native Americans on the West Coast were active, gaining national attention with such demonstrations as the occupation of Alcatraz Island.
 They pushed for better education, and departments of Native American studies to be established at major universities, as well as civil rights.
 In this same era, various tribes filed land claim suits against the federal government or states over long-contested issues.

 Forbes first taught at San Fernando Valley State College and the University of Nevada, Reno.
 He joined the University of California, Davis in 1969, where he helped found a program in Native American studies, one of the first at a major university.
 Later he developed this subject as a full department and served as its chairman.
 With an emphasis on interdisciplinary studies, he explored the confluence of African American and Native American histories, as well as multicultural people of Indian and European ancestry.
 He extended his work into African American and Latin American history.
 After gaining professor emeritus status in 1994, Forbes continued to teach at the university until 2009.